 Thursday was my Friday this week.
-My husband and I decided to meet at a happy hour we heard about at The Coffee District in Delray.
+Rich and I decided to meet at a happy hour we heard about at The Coffee District in Delray.
 It’s in Pineapple Grove, an up and coming artist’s neighborhood.
 We had stopped there for coffee before we left for Miami and couldn’t help but notice the large selection of craft beers, bottled and on tap.

-I arrived well before my husband so took a walk along a back alley that felt like I had left the upscale hustle and bustle of downtown Delray Beach miles behind.
+I arrived well before Rich so took a walk along a back alley that felt like I had left the upscale hustle and bustle of downtown Delray Beach miles behind.
 It was old Florida, 1950’s style motels turned into apartments with overgrown plants, music blasting from open windows, and dogs chained to fences, barking as I passed by.
 Enticing street art pulled me further into the neighborhood called Artists Alley.
 I had stumbled upon Jeff Whyman’s Gallery.

 The squawking of various birds drew me further down the street to a ramshackle aviary where a lone rooster roamed the parking lot.
 Tall cages towered above a fence, but I couldn’t really tell what was going on in there.
 I circled around to the front of the building, discovering I had found a place called Brenda’s Birds.
 It was five o’clock.
 The sign said “Public Welcome 10-6”.